All you need to know: Red List and golf

 The Red List data forms the basis for the indicators needed to measure progress towards the 2030 targets of the Convention on Biological Diversity (CBD), the Kunming-Montreal Global Biodiversity Framework (GBF).
 The same applies to the goals of the United Nations (UN) 2030 Agenda with its 17 Sustainable Development Goals (SDGs), in particular Goal 15.

 There is also a problem with introduced (invasive) species.
 The latest report by the World Biodiversity Council (IPBES) from September 2023 puts the number of alien species worldwide at more than 37,000, of which more than 3,500 are invasive.
 The latter are capable of displacing species and, in the worst case, toppling entire ecosystems.
+The global economic damage caused by invasive species now amounts to over 324 billion US dollars per year.

 The human factor